 - Monthly Expenses

 - Financial Crisis

 You’ll see some of the above expenses are normal and expected, such as monthly expenses and extraordinary expenses.
 But because these expenses are often overlooked or underestimated, let’s keep them as part of the equation for estimating how much of your net worth to keep in cash.

 Lifestyle Expenses Vs Emergency Funds

-I like to call the first two expenses above, Monthly and Extraordinary, Lifestyle Expenses since they are a function of where and how you live.
+I like to call the first two expense types above, Monthly and Extraordinary, lifestyle expenses since they are a function of where and how you live.